Advanced Lab Course (FOPRA)

 Safety Instruction

 A safety instruction is obligatory for each participant before taking part at the advanced lab course and then at least once a year.
-The safety instruction including a test is done in an online Moodle course.
+The safety instruction including a test is done in an online Moodle-course.

 Registration for the Advanced Lab Course